On the stability and convergence of a class of consensus systems with a nonlinear input: Introduction

-with $x_i(k) \approx y(k)$ asymptotically for all $i$.
-Intuition further suggests, as long as (\ref{eq:lure}) is stable, then so is (\ref{eq:base_eqn}).
-A plausibility argument along these lines, in support of (\ref{eq:base_eqn}), is given in \cite{martin2}.
-However, no formal stability proof is given in that paper.
-Our objective in this brief note is to address this and to establish conditions on the function $g$ for which global uniform asymptotic stability is assured, thereby giving a rigorous proof of convergence in the process.
-The general setup we study can be formulated as a special case of the systems studied in \cite{lu2007synchronization}.
-In this reference the authors prove local synchronization results for a general class of nonlinear time-varying systems.
-In contrast to the assumptions of that paper we require fewer differentiability assumptions and state conditions which ensure global convergence.
-Another contribution of the present paper is to illustrate several generic situations from practical IOT based optimisation problems where this algorithm applies.
+with $x_i(k) = y(k)$ asymptotically for all $i$.
+Intuition further suggests that, as long as (\ref{eq:lure}) is stable, then so is (\ref{eq:base_eqn}).
+Arguments along these lines, in support of (\ref{eq:base_eqn}), are given in \cite{martin2,knorn2011results}.
+However, these arguments are not complete in the sense that certain important properties are assumed to hold true.
+Our objective therefore in this brief note is to establish conditions on the function $g$ for which global uniform asymptotic stability is assured, and to rigorously prove the resulting assertions.